Bank of America vs Chase Business Checking 2023?

 Bank of America: 5 out of 5

 Bank of America has a higher-tier checking account called Business Advantage Relationship Banking.
-Beyond business checking, it also offers savings accounts, CDs, lines of credit, term loans, commercial loans, equipment loans, healthcare practice loans, and business insurance solutions (through Merrill).
+It also offers savings accounts, CDs, lines of credit, term loans, commercial loans, equipment loans, healthcare practice loans, and business insurance solutions (through Merrill).

 Chase: 5 out of 5